 These programs offer a unique opportunity for outstanding high school students who are fairly certain of the career path and wish to complete their pre-professional and professional education in seven years.

-Eligible candidates must apply to Wilkes University by December 15th of their senior year in high school.
-Students should have a high GPA, a high rank in their high school graduating class, and a combined SAT score of 1310 or better.
+Eligible candidates must apply to Wilkes University by Dec.
+15 of their senior year in high school.
+Students should have a high GPA and a high rank in their high school graduating class.
 The University has developed seven-year doctoral programs with the following institutions:

 - Pennsylvania College of Optometry - Salus University (PCO) - 3+4